BPLIM/Workshops/ExternalServer/External_Server_Manual.md

 -->

+### Build your container

-- You can write a script to build your container using our example [bplim_RStudio.def](https://github.com/BPLIM/Manuals/tree/master/ExternalServer/container_BPLIM_RStudio_researchers.def) available at our [GitHub repository](https://github.com/BPLIM/Manuals/tree/master/ExternalServer)
+- You can write a script to build your container using our definition file template [container_BPLIM_RStudio_researchers.def](https://github.com/BPLIM/Manuals/tree/master/ExternalServer/container_BPLIM_RStudio_researchers.def) available at our [GitHub repository](https://github.com/BPLIM/Manuals/tree/master/ExternalServer)

-- In this template we setup a machine running Ubuntu 20.04, R 4.1 and RStudio 1.3.1093.
-The installation includes the following packages: rmarkdown, tinytex, stargazer, kableExtra, ExPanDaR and rblm
+- In this template we setup a machine running Ubuntu 20.04, R 4.1 and RStudio 1.3.1093

-- You add your packages in line 103
+- You can add your packages in line 90 within `c()`; e.g.,

+> `c("tidyverse","haven")`

 - Test your script and build the container using [SylabsCloud](https://cloud.sylabs.io/) (you can use your GitHub account to login)